david-1792/aws-ai-agent-hackathon/README.md

 The free sandbox for this API contains hotlines for the US and New Zealand only, but with full access it could be expanded to include more countries and languages.

 #### Browser access
+Amazon Nova Act is an AI model (currently in research preview), specifically trained to perform actions within a web browser.

 ### Memory